Skull-adorned, blood-stained sword evidence revealed in Medcraft murder trial

 Constable Johnston also recovered a cricket bat from the same vehicle.

-The jury were told on Tuesday that the defendants were in the Suzuki that chased a red Barina that Mr Medcraft was in.
+The jury were told on Tuesday that the defendants were in the Suzuki that chased a red Barina in which Mr Medcraft was a passenger.

-Constable Johnston told the jury he photographed smashed glass on the corner of Devon and Hopkinson streets.
+Constable Johnston said he photographed and collected a sample of smashed glass and a can of air freshener on the corner of Devon and Hopkinson streets.

-The jury heard earlier in the trial that a person from the Suzuki smashed the back windscreen of the red Barina during the car chase.
+The jury heard on Tuesday that a person from the Suzuki smashed the back windscreen of the red Barina during a car chase through the streets of Burnie.

 The jury were provided with photographs of the deceased taken by Constable Johnston.

-He said that Mr Medcraft had a tourniquet around his right leg and bandaging on his head when he photographed him at the North West Regional Hospital.
+He said that Mr Medcraft had two tourniquets around his right leg and bandaging on his head when he photographed him at the North West Regional Hospital.

+The Crown says evidence will bve called that Mr Medcraft died from blood loss.

+Constable Caroline McGregor said that she collected clothing from the accused persons when they were in the cells at Burnie police station..

 On Tuesday, Crown prosecutor Jack Shapiro outlined evidence that would be led in the expected six-week trial.